PostgreSQL TRUNCATE VS DROP VS DELETE

 The specified record, i.e., “staff_id=4”, has been deleted from the staff_details table.
 You can learn more about the DELETE command from this article.

-How to DROP a Table in Postgres?
+How to DROP a Table in PostgreSQL

 The DROP command is a DDL(acronym of Data Definition Language) command that drops/deletes the existing objects of a database permanently.
 Using the DROP command, you can drop a database, table, trigger, etc. If we talk about the DROP TABLE command, it drops an existing table from a database.
 It not only drops the table but also deletes the table’s structure permanently.